btvoidx/trelay/README.md

 You can run an example via `cd examples/with_plugin && go run .`.

 # trelay
-Pluggable Terraria MITM-proxy for network analysis and packet handling.
+Pluggable Terraria MITM-proxy for network routing and analysis.

-# todo
+### Project goals:
+- Simple to use
+- Powerful middleware functions based on session context

+## To-do's
+Feel free to use these as a starting point if you want to contribute
+- [ ] Improve on README
-- [ ] readme
+  - [ ] Cool logo or something
-- [ ] more testing
+  - [ ] Add non-goals
-- [ ] more examples
+  - [ ] Usage and examples
+- [ ] Testing